Registered Nursing Program for Licensed Vocational Nurses, Licensed Psychiatric Technicians, and Military Experience to RN

 NURS 099 C Nursing Independent Study 0.5-2 Units

-Prerequisite(s): Approved Independent Study Learning Contract
+Prerequisite(s): Approved Independent Study Learning Contract.

 Term hours: 9-36 depending on units attempted.
 This course is designed for capable students enrolled in the Registered Nursing program or options of the program who wish to increase their knowledge and experience in applied areas of patient centered care.
 Students will participate in independent study on assigned areas under staff supervision.
 Variable Unit Class.
 May be taken for credit 4 times.
 Pass/No Pass/Letter Grade Option.